 Yes.
 Even though individuals with darker skin have more natural protection from the sun, they can still get skin cancer.
-While people with lighter skin are at higher risk for skin cancer., everyone should be screened regularly.
+While people with lighter skin are at higher risk for

 Source: ©Microsoft Office Online, Clip Art, Sun

 The questions I still have about cancer screenings are: